dennisXZX/webpack-playground/README.md

 Routes:

+- `/` - an app launcher
-- /hello-world - a static website
+- `/hello-world` - a static website
-- /kiwi - a static website
+- `/kiwi` - a static website
-- /react - a React app
+- `/react` - a React app
-- /vue - a Vue app
+- `/vue` - a Vue app

 ### Todo

 - use ts-node in the backend
 - apply eslint in the backend
 - create a vue app
-- find out why style-loader doesn't work in dev mode in .tsx (AppList.tsx)
+- find out why style-loader does not work in dev mode in .tsx (AppList.tsx)
 - implement the express app properly (optimise routes config, add 404..etc)
 - try another nodejs framework?